sialbul/bamazon/README.md

 <h4> MySql side of the project</h4>
 Created a database in MySql and named Bamazon.

-Created a table in database called Products with the following columns:
+Created a table in database and called Products with the following columns:
 <ol>

 <li>item_id (unique id for each product)</li>